Updated November 29, 2025, Feb2/26

 I’m already dead inside about this act of ignoring.
 (Dead inside means I don’t at all feel like ignoring)

-But I have to ignore anyway (if I want to get to my true response, which I can’t yet see.)
+But I have to ignore anyway (if I want to get my true response out there).

 So start ignoring the delay by focusing on